 CALVIN COLLEGE OFFERS semester- and year-long programs for students who want to study abroad and for those who would benefit from a different sort of academic experience in the United States than can be offered on campus.
-Although some of the programs are offered in conjunction with other institutions, they are officially Calvin programs.
+Although some of the programs are offered in conjunction with other institutions, they are officially Calvin-endorsed programs.
 Students in them are eligible for financial aid, although the denominational grant is reduced in some cases.
-Students in most programs are juniors or seniors but some programs, such as the Study in Spain program, admit freshman students.
+Students in most programs are juniors or seniors but in some programs, such as the Study in Spain and Semester in Britain programs, sophomore students may be participants.

-The specific requirements for admission differ from program to program, as indicated below, but for each the students must be in good academic and social standing and must be recommended by the advisor of the program concerned.
-Furthermore, the students must determine in advance with their advisors how credit for such programs will be applied to graduation requirements.
-Once admitted, the students must make a special registration at the Registrar's Office and must make financial arrangements, which differ from program to program, to pay the appropriate fees at the Financial Services Office.
+The specific requirements for admission differ from program to program, as indicated below, but for each the students must be in good academic standing (normally a g.p.a. of 2.5 or above) and social standing and must be recommended by the advisor of the program concerned.
+Furthermore, the students must determine with their advisors in advance how credit for such programs will be applied to graduation requirements and state this on a preliminary application for off-campus study.
+Once admitted to these programs, students must make a special registration at the Registrar's Office and must make financial arrangements, which differ from program to program, to pay the appropriate fees, including a \$75.00 administrative fee, at the Financial Services Office.

 Other international programs not sponsored by Calvin College are available to students.
-Credit for them will be considered as transfer credit and financial aid is not available through the college.
-Additional information about offcampus programs can be obtained from Mr. Henry Hoeks.
+Credit for them will be considered as transfer credit and financial aid is not available through Calvin.
+Additional information about off-campus programs and preliminary application forms can be obtained from Mr. Henry Hoeks, Coordinator of Off-Campus Study Programs.